 - The charity’s tax-deductibility status

-- Your name or eBay username, dates of event or listings, and the donation amount (percentage of the final sale price) you'll be donating if your item sells
+- Their name or eBay username, dates of the event or listings, and the donation amount (as a percentage of the final sale price) to be donated if the item sells

 Why does eBay have this policy?